MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/deploy/upgrade-upgrade-planning-for-system-center-2012-service-manager.md

  The timing of your upgrades is also important.
 After you upgrade your data warehouse management server, you must both update the Service Manager management server and deploy the new Self-Service Portal.
 After you upgrade your initial Service Manager management server, you must be prepared to upgrade your Service Manager console or Service Manager consoles, additional Service Manager management servers, and Self-Service Portal at the same time.

-## Operations Manager Compatibility
+## Operations Manager&nbsp;Compatibility
- This section describes the compatibility between Operations Manager 2007 R2, System CenterÂ 2012 - Operations Manager and System Center 2012 - Service Manager SP1.
+ This section describes the compatibility between Operations Manager 2007 R2, System CenterÂ&nbsp;2012 - Operations Manager and System Center 2012 - Service Manager SP1.

 ### System Center Operations Manager 2007 R2
  Operations Manager 2007 R2 agents must be removed from the Service Manager and data warehouse management servers before you attempt an upgrade.
-System Center 2012 - Service Manager SP1 includes a System CenterÂ 2012 - Operations Manager SP1 agent and it is automatically installed when you upgrade.
+System Center 2012 - Service Manager SP1 includes a System CenterÂ&nbsp;2012 - Operations Manager SP1 agent and it is automatically installed when you upgrade.
 After Service Manager Setup completes, you must manually configure the agent to communicate with the Operations Manager management server.

  To validate that the Operations Manager Agent was installed, open Control Panel and verify that the Operations Manager Agent is present.
 To manually configure the Operations Manager agent, see [Configuring Agents](http://go.microsoft.com/fwlink/p/?LinkId=264988).

  You can upgrade Service Manager servers in the presence of an Operations Manager 2007 R2 console.

-### System CenterÂ 2012 - Operations Manager
+### System CenterÂ&nbsp;2012 - Operations Manager
- System CenterÂ 2012 - Operations Manager agents were not supported with System Center 2012 - Service Manager.
-However, the agent that is automatically installed by System Center 2012 - Service Manager SP1 is compatible with System CenterÂ 2012 - Operations Manager and System CenterÂ 2012 - Operations Manager SP1.
+ System CenterÂ&nbsp;2012 - Operations Manager agents were not supported with System Center 2012 - Service Manager.
+However, the agent that is automatically installed by System Center 2012 - Service Manager SP1 is compatible with System CenterÂ&nbsp;2012 - Operations Manager and System CenterÂ&nbsp;2012 - Operations Manager SP1.
 After Service Manager Setup completes, you must manually configure the agent to communicate with the Operations Manager management server.

  To validate that the Operations Manager Agent was installed, open Control Panel and verify that the Operations Manager Agent is present.
 To manually configure the Operations Manager agent, see [Configuring Agents](http://go.microsoft.com/fwlink/p/?LinkId=264988).

- You can upgrade Service Manager servers in the presence of an System CenterÂ 2012 - Operations Manager console.
+ You can upgrade Service Manager servers in the presence of an System CenterÂ&nbsp;2012 - Operations Manager console.

 ## Database Impacts
  With System Center 2012 - Service Manager SP1, you have the option to install Operations Manager and Configuration Manager data marts.
 Selecting this option will result in additional space requirements on the hard disk drive for the two databases, as well as associated file groups and log files.

 ## Backing Up Service Manager Before Upgrading
  Before you start any upgrade, we recommend that you back up your Service Manager and data warehouse databases and the encryption key.
 If you have already backed up your databases and encryption key, you can continue to run the upgrade.
-Otherwise, review the backup procedures in the [Disaster Recovery Guide for System Center 2012 – Service Manager](http://go.microsoft.com/fwlink/p/?LinkId=209671) before you continue the upgrade.
+Otherwise, review the backup procedures in the [Disaster Recovery Guide for System Center 2012 - Service Manager](http://go.microsoft.com/fwlink/p/?LinkId=209671) before you continue the upgrade.

 ## Registering with the Service Manager Data Warehouse
  If you have installed a data warehouse management server in your environment, as part of the upgrade process, you must be able to view the status of the data warehouse jobs.
 You cannot perform this task if you have not registered with the Service Manager data warehouse.
-If the **Data Warehouse** button is not visible in the Service Manager console, complete the procedure in "Registering with the Service Manager Data Warehouse to Enable Reporting" in the [Deployment Guide for System Center 2012 – Service Manager](http://go.microsoft.com/fwlink/p/?LinkId=209670).
+If the **Data Warehouse** button is not visible in the Service Manager console, complete the procedure in "Registering with the Service Manager Data Warehouse to Enable Reporting" in the [Deployment Guide for System&nbsp;Center&nbsp;2012 - Service Manager](http://go.microsoft.com/fwlink/p/?LinkId=209670).

 ## Encryption Keys
  When you have finished running Setup to either install or upgrade to System Center 2012 - Service Manager SP1, you are prompted to open the Encryption Backup or Restore Wizard.
 If you have previously backed up the encryption keys, no additional action is required.
 If you never backed up the encryption keys, use the Encryption Key Backup or Restore Wizard to back up the encryption keys on the Service Manager management servers.